Six Bells Miners Institute – Arrail Street Six Bells

 On Monday 15th of December 1902, the Six Bells Miners Institute was officially opened.
 Present were Mr Charles T. Part J.P.; Mr M. Wolstenholme J.P., Managing Director, Blaina; Mr C. Telford Evans; Rev H. S. Rees of Abertillery; Mr J. Jeffreys; Dr Sullivan Esq and many others:

-Mr Part unlocked the door with a silver key with which he was presented by the architect and afterwards made an inscription of the building.
+Mr Part unlocked the door with a silver key with which he was presented by the architect.

 In a speech, Mr Part said, “The object he had in giving this institute was two-fold, first to provide a place for the men to have recreation after their work in the pit and secondly was to try and do what they could to make sure the men in the village drank less than they did at the present time”.
 He said, “The company paid a very large sum in wages and were told that a large amount went to the public house”.
 He said, “He had nothing to say against the public house, though he would rather their men join this institute where they could enjoy themselves in games or reading without feeling the need to drink”.
 He also stated that in these days of limited companies it was difficult for the masters and men to meet together, though he hoped that such an institution as this would show that the interests of masters and men were identical.